It’s going to be some party in Torres Vedras, the town located in the west region of Portugal, tonight.

 Tempers frayed with some heavy challenges going in and a flurry of yellow cards shown by the referee, but Paciência was not to be denied.
 After another piece of clever footwork he scored in the 89th minute to set up a nervy stoppage time period of seven minutes for Sporting’s fans.

-Souleymane Faye missed a glaring chance to settle Sporting’s nerves when he blazed a glaring chance over the bar.
+Souleymane Faye missed a glaring chance to settle Sporting’s nerves when he blazed over the bar.
 In the dying seconds Rafael Nel showed him how it’s done, finishing clinically after being found by a superb Eduardo Quaresma pass.

 Rodrigo Pinho celebrating a goal is commonly seen sight for followers of Portuguese football over the past decade (Photo: Estrela da Amadora Facebook)